 Whether one is contemplating or committed to a health decision, understanding the psychology behind motivation can help remove obstacles in the path towards change.

-What we know about our health and health conditions influences the health choices we make.
-For example, a stroke survivor might not follow the doctor's advice to take medication consistently because they do not fully understand the consequences.
-They might percieve barriers to refilling the prescription as greater than the risks of not doing so.
-This individual would likely be more motivated to refill the prescription if their health beliefs were different or better-informed.
+What we know about our health influences the choices we make to care for ourselves.
+Someone who is less informed about their health conditions might not make medical decisions the same way someone who has greater awareness will.
+For example, a stroke survivor might not follow the doctor's advice to take blood pressure medication consistently because they do not fully understand the consequences.
+They might view barriers to refilling the medication as greater than the risks of not doing so.
+This individual would likely be more motivated to refill the prescription if they knew that they were in imminent danger without it.

 - How to get stroke-savvy: Stay educated on staying healthy after stroke to ensure that you are performing a thorough cost-benefit analysis when making lifestyle decisions.
 Discuss your concerns with your healthcare providers if you are bogged down by barriers to their suggestions.
 They can work with you to come up with solutions or provide additional information that might make a difference in your motivation.

 Belief in yourself is the strongest predictor of behavioral change.
-However, your confidence may be disrupted as a result of a stroke, especially if it results in changes to your body or mind.
+But, your confidence may be disrupted as a result of a stroke, especially if it results in changes to your body or mind.
 Stroke survivors may feel discouraged by thoughts of their previous performance before the stroke or comparisons to able-bodied peers.
 Low self-confidence might cause them to avoid the activity altogether.

 - How to feel more confident and capable: Consult printed and internet resources to improve awareness of how other stroke survivors engage in your desired habits.
 Many organizations offer groups and classes specifically for participants with stroke or disability.
 Survivor bloggers may have already problem-solved difficult scenarios you are facing.
 Avoid unjust comparisons to yourself pre-stroke or others around you.
 Instead, focus on your achievements in the present.